-These stresses include the habitual pulling out of normal hair (trichotillomania).
+These stresses can lead to the habitual twisting, teasing, or pulling out of normal hair (trichotillomania—see Hair-Pulling Disorder).
 The habit is most common among children but may occur in adults.
 The hair pulling may not be noticed for a long time, confusing doctors and parents, who may mistakenly think that a disorder such as alopecia areata or a fungal infection is causing the hair loss.

 Ringworm of the scalp (tinea capitis):

-This fungal infection is a common cause of patchy hair loss in children.
-The infection begins as a red patch with scaling that gradually enlarges.
-Hairs may eventually break off, usually flush with the scalp, looking like black dots.
-Sometimes parts of the hair remain above the scalp.
+This fungal infection (see Scalp Ringworm) is a common cause of patchy hair loss in children.
+The infection begins as a dry, scaly patch that gradually enlarges.
+Hairs may eventually break off, usually flush with the surface of the scalp, looking like black dots.
+Sometimes the hair breaks off above the surface of the scalp, leaving short stubs.
 Hair loss may be permanent, especially if the infection is left untreated.

 This disorder is hair loss caused by tight braids, rollers, or ponytails that pull constantly on hair.
 Hair loss most often occurs at the hairline of the forehead and temples.